rtous/fo/docs/ravada_macos.md

 	brew tap jeffreywildman/homebrew-virt-manager
 	brew install jeffreywildman/virt-manager/virt-viewer

-That's it.
-If it raises an error saying that there's a previous virt-viewer uninstall it with:
+(only if error) If it raises an error saying that there's a previous virt-viewer uninstall it with:

 	brew uninstall virt-viewer

-And try again:
+(only if error) And try again:

 	brew install jeffreywildman/virt-manager/virt-viewer